teoadal/marble/README.md

 Based on [MediatR](https://github.com/jbogard/MediatR).

 Three times faster than MediatR.
+Infrastructure should not slow down.

 ## Performance